 Patrons with fines of $20 and over, or with unresolved library issues, cannot check materials out, register, graduate, get grades or transcripts.

 The library is not responsible for notifying borrowers of their overdue materials.
 Overdue notices are issued only as a courtesy via your SVA email account.
 Failure to receive reminders or overdue notices does not excuse borrowers from the responsibility of returning or renewing items on time to avoid penalties.
 Fees are automatically billed to your library account when materials are returned, and accrue for each day overdue as outlined in 'Loaning Information'.
-Max overdue fine is $10.00 per item.
+Max overdue fine is $10.00 per item, and items that have lapsed into Lost status (overdue by three months or more) also incur a $60 replacement fee.

 The Reserve Collection ensures that required readings for classes are always available to students.
 You can look them up by your instructor’s name, or by item, and bring the call number to the circulation desk.
 Reserves are available for two-hour in-library use.